ACINQ/eclair/README.md

 ### Configuring Bitcoin Core

 :warning: Eclair requires Bitcoin Core 0.18.1, 0.19.1 or 0.20.1.
-If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.
+If you are upgrading an existing wallet, you may need to create a new address and send all your funds to that address.

 Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.

-Eclair will use any BTC it finds in the default Bitcoin Core wallet to fund any channels you choose to open.
-Eclair will return BTC from closed channels to this wallet.
-You can have multiple Bitcoin Core wallets but make sure that the default one is always available.
+Eclair will use the default loaded Bitcoin Core wallet to fund any channels you choose to open.
+If you want to use a different wallet from the default one, you must set `eclair.bitcoind.wallet` accordingly in your `eclair.conf`.

+:warning: once a wallet is configured, you must be very careful if you want to change it: changing the wallet when you have channels open may result in a loss of funds (or a complex recovery procedure).

+Eclair will return BTC from closed channels to the wallet configured.
-Any BTC found in the wallet can be used to fund the channels you choose to open and the BTC from closed channels will return to this wallet.
+Any BTC found in the wallet can be used to fund the channels you choose to open.
 You can configure your Bitcoin Node to use either `p2sh-segwit` addresses or `bech32` addresses, Eclair is compatible with both modes.
-If your Bitcoin Core wallet has "non-segwit UTXOs" (outputs that are neither `p2sh-segwit` or `bech32`), you must send them to a `p2sh-segwit` or `bech32` address.
+If your wallet has "non-segwit UTXOs" (outputs that are neither `p2sh-segwit` or `bech32`), you must send them to a `p2sh-segwit` or `bech32` address.

 Run bitcoind with the following minimal `bitcoin.conf`: